AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Cons:

-• Learning curve: Some reviewers evaluated ActiveBatch slightly difficult tool for beginners (See Figure 3).
+• Learning curve: Some reviewers evaluated ActiveBatch as a difficult tool for beginners (See Figure 3).

-Redwood RunMyJobs is a cloud-based job scheduling and workload automation platform that enables organizations to automate and optimize their batch processing and data integration tasks.
-It provides features like intelligent scheduling, workload monitoring, and self-service capabilities for end-users.
+RunMyJobs is a job scheduling and workload automation platform delivered as SaaS.
+Therefore, it enables organizations to automate and optimize their batch processing and data integration tasks without needing to upgrade and maintain another on-prem software.
+It provides unique features like:

 Pros:

-• Scheduling features: Redwood RunMyJobs provides all job scheduling features, which obtains 9.8 out of 59 reviews on G2.
-Specifically, event-based triggering and job dependency features have been mentioned by users on Trustradius.3
+• Scheduling features: RunMyJobs (RMJ) provides all job scheduling features, which obtains 9.8 out of 59 reviews on G2.
+Specifically, event-based triggering and job dependency features have been mentioned by users on Trustradius.

-• Error loggings and alerts: For both loggings and error notifications, Redwood has 9.4 average score from 21 ratings on Trustradius (See Figure 4).
+• Error loggings and alerts: For both loggings and error notifications, RMJ has 9.4 average score from 21 ratings on Trustradius.

 Cons: